-Everyone is welcome to attend VegfestUK events as a visitor, regardless of their current dietary, lifestyle, political of philosophical status.
+Everyone is welcome to attend VegfestUK events as a visitor, regardless of their current dietary, lifestyle, political or philosophical status.
 VegfestUK events welcome people who are vegan, transitioning, curious or completely new to the whole concept.
 People who currently choose to use animal products will be very welcome to attend and will be pleasantly surprised by the array of vegan options available.
 Many people go vegan after visiting our events, which is awesome.
-We do ask that visitors to VegfestUK events do not wear or use or consume any animal products when visiting the show.
+We do ask that visitors to VegfestUK events do not consume any animal products when visiting the show, and try not to wear any clothing with animal products either.

 All stalls must have 100% vegan products only on the day, and all marketing must be 100% vegan on the day.
 We do not accept bookings from businesses that promote the use of animal products outside of VegfestUK events unless they have a strong vegan policy that caters for vegans, or they already have a wide range of vegan products, or they are moving towards an increased vegan range.
 It is a grey area here – in some ways we would of course prefer 100% vegan companies only, and this may be the case in the future.
 For now we also want to help and encourage those businesses genuinely shifting toward vegan.
 Each application is examined on an individual basis.
 We accept that there may be some inconsistencies here and are open to questions from visitors concerned with any stallholders’ presence.